joelhawksley/identity/components/slides.md

 # [fit] Standards

-^ Follow the code standards of the Ruby language
+^ And follow the code standards of the Ruby language

 ---

-# [fit] M v C

-^ All of these things give us higher confidence in our view layer,

----

-# [fit] M V C
+# [fit] MVC

-^ And perhaps most importantly, make it a first class citizen in Rails.
+^ All of these things give us higher confidence in our view layer, And perhaps most importantly, make it a first class citizen in Rails.

 ---